Research

 (Funded by the Bernard van Leer Foundation)

-In 2009, an additional Hebrew University study began tracking the long-term effects of the Achiya intervention on the participants’ achievement in school.
-The research was concluded in June 2010.
+During the year 2009, a Hebrew University study tracked the long-term effects of the Achiya intervention on the participants’ achievement in school.
+Research was concluded in June 2010.

-It appears that a multidisciplinary team, in which occupational therapists and educational staff worked together, each contributing their unique knowledge, may have facilitated the ability to address the needs of the children and specifically the children at-risk with developmental delays.
+It appears that a multidisciplinary team, in which the occupational therapists and educational staff work together as a team, make it possible to address the needs of the children and specifically the children at-risk with developmental delays.

 Short-term efficacy of an early intervention program among preschool girls